-- demonstrating to the customers of PDL and ESP Pharma that the merger will not result in adverse changes in client service standards or business focus and helping customers conduct business successfully with the combined company; - coordinating sales and marketing efforts to effectively communicate the capabilities of the combined company; - coordinating and rationalizing commercialization and development activities to enhance introduction of new products and development programs; - preserving important relationships of both PDL and ESP Pharma and resolving potential conflicts that may arise; - management distraction from the business of the combined company;

-- incompatibility of corporate cultures; - costs and delays in implementing common systems and procedures; - consolidating and rationalizing corporate and administrative infrastructures; - integrating and documenting processes and controls in conformance with the requirements of the Sarbanes-Oxley Act of 2002; and - operating the combined company at multiple sites in the United States.
+- demonstrating to our customers that the merger will not result in adverse changes in client service standards or business focus and helping customers conduct business successfully with the combined company; - coordinating sales and marketing efforts as a combined company; - retaining key sales-related employees; - coordinating and rationalizing commercialization and development activities to enhance life cycle management and development programs; - continuing the establishment of new trade practices and relationships with wholesalers; - management distraction from the business of the combined company; - consolidating and rationalizing corporate and administrative infrastructures, including establishment of appropriate internal control and staffing levels to manage a much larger business enterprise; - integrating and documenting ESP Pharma-related processes and controls in conformance with the requirements of the Sarbanes-Oxley Act of 2002; and - operating the combined company at multiple sites in the United States.

 Any one or all of these factors, many of which are outside our control, may increase operating costs or lower anticipated financial performance.
 In addition, the combined company may lose distributors, suppliers, manufacturers and employees.
-Achieving anticipated synergies and the potential benefits underlying the two companies' reasons for the merger will depend on the continued successful integration of the two companies.
+Continuing to achieve the potential benefits of the merger will depend on the continued successful integration of the two companies.
+While we have achieved a significant level of integration, it is not certain that we will achieve all aspects of integration successfully, or that all of the anticipated benefits will be realized.
+Failure to do so could have a material adverse effect on the business and operating results of the combined company.